-Exploitation rate and ocean escapement expectations in relation to management goals for selected naturally-spawning coho stocks, given 2015 preseason abundance forecasts and 2014 preseason projections for fishing patterns, are presented in Table V-6.
-The 2015 forecasts for Canadian coho stocks are not available, but are assumed to be at 2014 levels for this analysis.
+Exploitation rate and ocean escapement expectations in relation to management goals for selected naturallyspawning coho stocks, given 2016 preseason abundance forecasts and 2015 preseason projections for fishing patterns, are presented in Table V-6.
+The 2016 forecasts for Canadian coho stocks are not available, but are assumed to be at 2015 levels for this analysis.
 More detailed fishery management goals for Council area coho stocks are listed in Appendix A.

-Under 2014 regulations, 2015 exploitation rates are expected to meet the allowable 2015 FMP conservation objectives for Puget Sound coho stocks.
-Ocean escapements for Washington Coast natural coho stocks are expected to be at levels that would permit attainment of FMP spawning escapement conservation objectives; however, adjustments to 2014 regulations would be required to allow for meaningful in-river fisheries.
-All annual management objectives for U.S. stocks subject to the PSC agreement would be met with the exception of Interior Fraser (B.C.) coho.
-The exploitation rate by U.S. fisheries south of the Canadian border on Interior Fraser (B.C.) coho is projected to be 10.4 percent, which is slightly above the anticipated 10.0 percent allowable exploitation rate under the 2002 PST Coho Agreement.
-The Council area fisheries portion would be 6.0 percent.
+Under 2015 regulations, 2016 exploitation rates are not expected to meet the allowable 2016 FMP conservation objectives for all Puget Sound coho stocks due to reduced abundances in 2016.
+Ocean abundance forecasts for most Washington Coast natural coho stocks are near or below FMP spawning escapement conservation objectives.
+Significant adjustments to 2015 regulations will be required in 2016.
+Management objectives for many U.S. stocks subject to the PSC agreement would not be met under 2015 regulations.
+The exploitation rate by U.S. fisheries south of the Canadian border on Interior Fraser (B.C.) coho is projected to be 17.6 percent, which is above the anticipated 10.0 percent allowable exploitation rate under the 2002 PST Coho Agreement.
+The Council area fisheries portion would be 8.7 percent.

-Coho bycatch during Puget Sound fisheries directed at pink, chum and sockeye salmon will also be a consideration for preseason planning.
+Coho bycatch during Puget Sound fisheries directed at chum and sockeye salmon will also be a consideration for preseason planning.